 If your thinset layer is nice and thin, then you’ll be able to push the mosaic tile mats firmly to the floor (or wall) surface for a nice flush install without the thinset squeezing completely through the tile joints:

 You’ll get firmly-adhered tile without having to spend tedious hours picking dried thinset out of the tile joints before grouting.
 Speaking of, this is what the tile install looked like just before grouting:

->The shower was now almost ready for use — and definitely better looking than the old, scratched, and leaky fiberglass tub surround it replaced:
+>The shower was now almost ready for use (and definitely better looking than the old, scratched, and leaky fiberglass tub surround it replaced):